networkservicemesh/deployments-k8s/examples/heal/local-nse-death/README.md

-# Remote NSMgr death
+# Local NSE death

-This example shows that NSM keeps working after the remote NSMgr death.
+This example shows that NSM keeps working after the local NSE death.

-NSC and NSE are using the `kernel` mechanism to connect to its local forwarder.
+NSC and NSE are using the `kernel` mechanism to connect with each other.
-Forwarders are using the `vxlan` mechanism to connect with each other.

 ## Requires